 Change your wake word

 Change your wake word to a word you seldom (if ever) use in conversation.
 Also, make sure your wake word doesn’t sound too similar to other words you frequently use in conversation.
-This way, if you have a friend named “Alexis,” Alexa doesn’t start recording your conversations when you say your friend’s name.
+This way, if you have a friend named Alexis, Alexa doesn’t start recording your conversations when you say your friend’s name.

-To change your wake word you can simply say, “Alexa, change the wake word,” or you can go to the Alexa App and go to Devices > select your device > select Wake Word > select a new wake word from the list > then select OK.
+To change your wake word, you can simply say, “Alexa, change the wake word,” or you can go to the Alexa App and go to Devices > select your device > select Wake Word > select a new wake word from the list > then select OK.

-Use a strong Amazon Password
+Use a strong Amazon password and two-factor authentication

 Sometimes, people forget that their Alexa devices are secured and protected by their Amazon password.
 If someone has your Amazon password, they have access to your Alexa recordings, your smart devices like security systems and cameras, your daily routine, the ability to make purchases, and much more.